outfox/fennecs/doc/docs/Entities/index.md

 ## Internals

-::: details :neofox_magnify: Tidbits for the Curious The defining property of an entity is its `Identity` – a 64-bit value combining an index and a generation counter.
-Paired with a specific [World](/docs/World.md), this gives us a unique handle to operate on.
+::: details :neofox_magnify: Tidbits for the Curious The `Entity` itself *is* its identity – a single 64-bit value combining a 32-bit index, a 16-bit generation counter, and a tag identifying the [World](/docs/World.md) it belongs to.
+This gives us a unique, self-contained handle to operate on.

-A dead Entity doesn't exist in any World – it's just stale data with a leftover `Identity` whose successor was already returned to the internal `IdentityPool`.
+A dead Entity doesn't exist in any World – it's just a stale handle whose slot was already returned to the internal `EntityPool`.

 Living Entities occupy a slot in the world's storage structure:

 - A `Meta` entry in the world's Meta-Set (tracking archetype membership)
-- A row in their current Archetype's storage (`Storage<Identity>`)
+- A row in their current Archetype's storage (the entity column)

-The generation counter ensures that even recycled entity slots produce unique identities, preventing accidental access to "wrong" entities.
+The generation counter ensures that even recycled entity slots produce unique handles, preventing accidental access to "wrong" entities.
 :::